 Everything checked out with the leak tests: no issues to report.

 - Protect you against IP address leaks (both IPv4 and IPv6)

 - Protect your traffic and data if the VPN connection drops (kill switch)

 As you can see in the results above, IPVanish passed all privacy and security tests without any leaks discovered.

 One unique benefit you get with IPVanish is access to a massive server network with locations spanning all around the world.
-This makes sense since IPVanish is operated under a parent company that provides CDN (content delivery network) services.

 Owning their entire server network infrastructure provides two distinct benefits:

 - Excellent performance in terms of speed and reliability